-Live as a local as you study in Italy’s capital for 12 weeks.
+Live as a local as you study in Italy’s capital for over 11 weeks.
 You will study Italian language and culture with a native teacher, and the program includes guided visits to many of the major sites of the Eternal City and nine days of field trips to Florence, Pisa, Vinci, Bologna and Venice.

 The program is open to Cal Poly Engineering undergraduate students.
 Participants will earn degree and GE credit, while they experience Italy’s historic and diverse culture and grow as global citizens.